 AGENCY RESPONSIBILITIES NSW State Emergency Service NSW SES is the designated Combat Agency for floods, storms and tsunami and controls response operations.
-NSW SES roles and responsibilities in relation to floods are outlined in the NSW State Flood Plan.
+NSW SES roles and responsibilities in relation to floods are outlined in the NSW State Flood Plan .

 AGENCY RESPONSIBILITIES Agriculture and Animal Services Functional Area The roles and responsibilities for Agriculture and Animal Services are outlined in the Agriculture and Animal Services Supporting Plan and NSW State Flood Plan.
 Australian Government Bureau of Meteorology The roles and responsibilities for the Australian Government Bureau of Meteorology are outlined in the NSW State Flood Plan.
-Caravan Park Proprietor(s) Prepare a flood emergency plan for the Caravan Park.
-Ensure that owners and occupiers of movable dwellings are aware that the caravan park is flood liable by providing a written notice to occupiers taking up residence and displaying this notice and emergency management arrangement within the park.
-Ensure that owners and occupiers of movable dwellings are aware that if they are expecting to be absent for extended periods, they should: Provide the manager of the caravan park with a contact address and telephone number in case of an emergency.
-Leave any movable dwelling in a condition allowing it to be relocated in an emergency (i.e.: should ensure that the wheels, axles and draw bar of the caravans are not removed and are maintained in proper working order). • Ensure that occupiers are informed of Flood Information.
-At this time, occupiers should be advised to: Ensure that they have spare batteries for their radios.
+Caravan Park Proprietor(s) The roles and responsibilities for Agriculture and Animal Services outlined in the Agriculture and Animal Services Supporting Plan and N State Flood Plan.
+The roles and responsibilities for the Australian Government Bureau Meteorology are outlined in the NSW State Flood Plan.
+Prepare a flood emergency plan for the Caravan Park.
+Ensure that owners and occupiers of movable dwellings are aware the caravan park is flood liable by providing a written notice occupiers taking up residence and displaying this notice and emergemanagement arrangement within the park.
+Ensure that owners and occupiers of movable dwellings are aware if they are expecting to be absent for extended periods, they should Provide the manager of the caravan park with a contact address telephone number in case of an emergency.
+Leave any movable dwelling in a condition allowing it to be relocate an emergency (i.e.: should ensure that the wheels, axles and draw of the caravans are not removed and are maintained in proper wor order).
+Ensure that they have spare batteries for their radios.
 Listen to a local radio station for updated flood information.
-Prepare for evacuation and movable dwelling (cabins) relocation.
-Ensure that owners and occupiers of caravans are aware of what they must do to facilitate evacuation and movable dwelling relocation when flooding occurs. • Coordinate the evacuation of people and the relocation of movable dwellings when floods are rising and their return when flood waters have subsided.
+Prepare for evacuation and movable dwelling relocation w flooding occurs.
+Coordinate the evacuation of people and the relocation of movad dwellings when floods are rising and their return when flood wa have subsided.
+Movable dwellings will be relocated back to the caravan park (s) by owners or by vehicles and drivers arranged by the park of parks. dwellings when floods are rising and their return when flood waters have subsided.
 Movable dwellings will be relocated back to the caravan park(s) by owners or by vehicles and drivers arranged by the park managers.